CloudKlass/AVD/Instructions/Labs_EntraID/08_Implement_and_manage_Azure_Virtual_Desktop_profiles_Entra_ID_only.md

 ## Lab scenario

-You need to create a file share in Azure to use with FXLogix for users profiles .
+You need to create a file share in Azure to use with FXLogix for user profiles .

 ## Objectives

 After completing this lab:

 You have a Microsoft Azure subscription.
-You need to setup a file share and FXLogix to use with users profile.
+You need to setup a file share and FXLogix to use with user profile.

 ## Lab files